 Yes, the country is still beset with political and economic difficulties but none of this affects visitors who book their stay with travel agencies and prepay most of the trip.
 Independent travellers will however find life rather more difficult given the chronic shortage of cash in the country.
-Elections in 2018 promise more uncertainty.
-Despite all this, it remains many people’s favourite country in the region with great wildlife viewing, wonderfully friendly and welcoming people, fascinating cultures and stunningly photogenic scenery and geological features.
+Despite all this, Zimbabwe remains many people’s favourite country in the region with great wildlife viewing, wonderfully friendly and welcoming people, fascinating cultures and stunningly photogenic scenery and geological features.
 But the fact that Zimbabwe is still ‘out of bounds’ for many visitors means that today, with a couple of exceptions, you have the national parks almost to yourself.

 So my recommendations for the safari visitor are various.
 If this is your first trip and you want to ‘tick off’ all the major animals on your checklist, be sure to start with Hwange National Park which has huge concentrations of game in the dry season.
 If you’ve been on several previous safari trips and want something different, more than just the Big Five and you especially want to get away from the crowds, Zimbabwe’s parks are for you.
 Either way, I would definitely recommend booking with a small or specialist safari operator and making sure you are not ‘consolidated’ into a much larger group for your game drives.

-And if you don’t want to sit in a bumpy, dusty game drive vehicle for the whole of your two to three weeks but want to combine great game viewing with scenic and cultural pursuits – well you won’t find a better all-round destination than Zimbabwe.
+And if you don’t want to sit in a bumpy, dusty game drive vehicle for your whole holiday, but want to combine great game viewing with scenic and cultural pursuits – well, you won’t find a better all-round destination than Zimbabwe.

-Finally of course, to optimise your game viewing opportunities, plan your visit for the dry season which is best throughout the country from June through October.
+Finally, to optimise your game viewing opportunities you should visit in the dry season – wildlife viewing is best throughout the country from June through October.

 Mike is an award winning wildlife writer, editor of Travel Zambia magazine and author of the Bradt Guide to Southern African Wildlife.